snowball-dev-group/snowball-bot/docs/CONFIGURATION.md

-# Snowball configuration
+# Snowball Bot configuration

-Snowball configuration files are read by `init` script.
+Snowball Bot configuration files are read by `init` script.

 This instruction is for default `init` script, which you may find in `src/init.ts`.

 ---

-To configure how Snowball or plugins will perform, go to `out/config` directory.
+To configure how Snowball Bot or plugins will perform, go to `out/config` directory.

 Configuration files are named `configuration.{environment}.json`.